THE GIST

 Risk & Catalysts

-• The bank has benefited more from the final Basel III rules implementation than its peers – its CET 1 ratio was previously the lowest among the three but surpassed the two peers by 4Q24.
+• The bank has benefited more from the final Basel III rules implementation than its peers – its CET 1 ratio was previously the lowest among the three but now aligns with peers.

 Key Metric